 Students of the college are encouraged to organize and promote common interests through student organizations.
 If a particular interest is not already cultivated by a registered student organization, or the need for another organization exists, students are able to create an organization to meet that need.
-For assistance in the creation of a new Student Organization, please see the Director of Student Engagement in the Mabee Center Administrative Office.
+To submit a registration for a new student organization, students must log in to Wildcats Connect, click on "Groups, All Groups," then either click on "Register a new Student Organization" or "Register a new Honor Society."
+For assistance in the creation of a new Student Organization, please see the Coordinator of Student Engagement in the Student Life office.